 October is LGBT History Month, and there is no better place to commemorate it than in New York State.
 From historically significant sites to funky neighborhoods, there are countless places to explore and learn about LGBTQ history and New York’s unparalleled role in advancing LGBTQ rights.
 Experience LGBT History Month in New York.
-Just remember to keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires anyone traveling from certain states to quarantine for 14 days upon entering New York State.
+Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
+Travelers may undergo COVID testing to test out.
+For more details, see the guidelines for the travel advisory here.
+Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.

 New York City